charlielobster/CUDA_NekRS/README.md

 ### 5.0 Install gdrcopy (optional?)

 I tried to do this first to enable gdrcopy for UCX, seems like a feature.
-I was trying to enable CUDA acceleration in OpenMPI and thought that might help but it didn't seem to do anything.
+I was trying to enable CUDA acceleration in OpenMPI and thought that might help with that, but it didn't seem to do anything.

 ### 5. Install UCX